 - Appropriate arrangements are made to ensure safety and the absence of risks to health in connection with the use, transport, storage and handling of equipment, and substances which are inherently or potentially dangerous.

-Children have the right to protection from all forms of violence (physical or mental).
+“Children have the right to protection from all forms of violence (physical or mental).
 They must be kept safe from harm and they must be given proper care by those looking after them.”
 [The United Nations Convention on the Rights of the Child, Article 19]

-- Provide access for young people to talk about any concerns they may have
+- provide access for young people to talk about any concerns they may have;